demental/bank_validator/README.md

       validates_with BankValidator::Validator
     end

+## I18n

+French and english translations available and loaded.
+If you want to add more translations, add a new file at your project's config/locale, nd check the embedded translations for the structure of the yml

 ## Options

 You can pass allow_nil: false if you want the bankdata to be required.
 True by default.